Sustainability

 Implementation of Risk assessment

-In order to prevent accidents, in Japan, we appoint risk assessment trainers and risk assessors at each business site and continue to develop risk assessment measures.
+In order to prevent accidents, in Japan, we appoint risk assessment trainers and risk assessors at each site and continue to develop risk assessment measures.
 Risk assessment trainers and risk assessors receive practical training and lectures regarding the necessary base knowledge and skills.
 They then perform risk assessments to gain an understanding of hazards through the appropriate identification and evaluation of risks before implementing countermeasures.

 This serves to prevent accidents before they occur.
 In addition to the previous year's efforts, special patrols were conducted within the group to identify major risks and evaluate the effectiveness of control measures, and to thoroughly address and improve activities to address major risks.
 We will continue to make improvements by establishing more effective risk identification methods and improving the capabilities of our risk assessment trainers and risk assessors to prevent accidents.